 Connect to ITER

-This guide sets up the SimDB client to talk to the ITER server at simdb.iter.org.
-It covers the remote configuration, the F5 firewall, and (for ITER HPC nodes) installing the ITER SSL certificates.
+Talking to the ITER server at simdb.iter.org takes a little more setup than an ordinary remote: the remote configuration itself, authentication at the F5 firewall, and (on ITER HPC nodes) the ITER SSL certificates.
+This guide covers all three.

 Add the ITER remote